patrickmcruz/rag-demo/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Este projeto está sob a licença GNU General Public License.

 ## ✍️ Autor

-Desenvolvido com ❤️ para demonstrar boas práticas em sistemas RAG.
+**Patrick Motin Cruz**
+AI Software Developer on IPPUC (Institute for Urban esearch and Planning) 2025

 ---